techlab2025/hse-system/custom_endpoints_handel.md

 Total                             7 files
 ```

-## Two endpoints, one shared model, one enum
+## Two endpoints, one shared model, one enum, no multiple relations

 ```text
 Core/params                       2